 The permit is essentially a document which describes the work to be done and the precaution to be followed while doing the work; it sets out all necessary safety procedures and the equipment.
-The permit should clearly specify the particular item of equipment or area involved the extent of work permitted, what condition are to be
+The permit should clearly specify the particular item of equipment or area involved the extent of work permitted, what condition are to be observed and time and duration of validity.
+The number of permit required will vary with the complexity of planned activity.

 21.2.
-Waste management
+Waste management.